robertwayne/template-rocket-svelte-spa/README.md

 | npm run lint | Runs eslint on JS, TS, and Svelte files. |
 | npm run lint:fix | Runs eslint with --fix on JS, TS, and Svelte files. |
 | npm run test | Runs tests via vitest. |

-## Notes

-- Requires environment options set to connect to a PostgreSQL.
-You can remove the fairing in `main.rs` to skip using Postgres.
-- Expects Rust to be on the nightly compiler.